n3oxmind/gns3hack/README.md

 # gns3hack

 gns3hack is a shell script that will allows you to do the following:
-- Change gns3 background color, forground color and oopacity
+- Change gns3 background color, foreground color and opacity
 - Change images (IOU,ISO,qemu,vbox,..etc) used by a project(s)
 - Change devices symbols used by a project(s)
 - Change font attributes used by a project(s)